5 Tips for Organizing a Remote Corporate Event

 Hello!

-Create a Vision & Goal
+Create a Vision and Goal

-Decide on the Event Type & Structure
+Decide on the Event Type and Structure

-Delegate & Oversee the Process
+Delegate and Oversee the Process

 Prepare for the Worst